Robotboy26/Robot26/README.md

-### Robot25 (Vikaat's Fork)
+### Robot26 (Cole Pearson)
 ----------------------------------------------------------------------------
-FRC Team 4450 2025 Robot Control program used in competition.
+FRC Team 4450 2026 Robot Control program used in competition.

-This is the 2025 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).
+This is the 2026 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).

-Operates the robot **USS LEVIATHAN** for FRC game **REEFSCAPE**.
+Operates the robot **USS UNNAMED** for FRC game **UNKNOWN**.

 ----------------------------------------------------------------------------
 ## Instructions to setup development environment for VS Code